Xerostomia: Other causes

 Oral dryness may also be caused by mouth breathing, usually caused by partial obstruction of the upper respiratory tract.
 Examples include hemorrhage, vomiting, diarrhea, and fever.

 Alcohol may be involved in the cause of salivary gland disease, liver disease, or dehydration.

 Smoking is another possible cause.
-Other recreational drugs such as methamphetamine, cannabis, hallucinogens, or heroin, may be implicated.
+Other recreational drugs, such as methamphetamine, cannabis, hallucinogens, or heroin, may be implicated.

-Hormonal disorders, such as poorly controlled diabetes, chronic graft versus host disease or low fluid intake in people undergoing hemodialysis for renal impairment may also result in xerostomia, due to dehydration.
+Hormonal disorders, such as poorly controlled diabetes, chronic graft versus host disease, or low fluid intake in people undergoing hemodialysis for renal impairment, may also result in xerostomia due to dehydration.

 Nerve damage can be a cause of oral dryness.
-An injury to the face or surgery can cause nerve damage to the head and neck area which can effect the nerves that are associated with the salivary flow.
+An injury to the face or surgery can cause nerve damage to the head and neck area which can affect the nerves that are associated with the salivary flow.

-Xerostomia may be a consequence of infection with hepatitis C virus (HCV) and a rare cause of salivary gland dysfunction may be sarcoidosis.
+Xerostomia may be a consequence of infection with hepatitis C virus (HCV).

+A rare cause of salivary gland dysfunction may be sarcoidosis.

 Infection with Human Immunodeficiency Virus/Acquired immunodeficiency Syndrome (AIDS) can cause a related salivary gland disease known as Diffuse Infiltrative Lymphocytosis Syndrome (DILS).

 Similar to taste dysfunction, xerostomia is one of the most prevalent and persistent oral symptoms associated with COVID-19.
 Despite a close association with COVID-19, xerostomia, dry mouth and hyposalivation tend to be overlooked in COVID-19 patients and survivors, unlike ageusia, dysgeusia and hypogeusia.